-Facilities with on-site, natural gas-powered cogeneration know that as gas prices fall, so does the portion of their electric bill associated with “commodity” or “energy” prices.
-However, they also know they are avoiding the annual increases in utility transmission and distribution costs that rise faster than inflation every year.
+Facilities with on-site, natural gas-powered microgrids know that as gas prices fall, so does the portion of their electric bill associated with “commodity” or “energy” prices.
+But they are also avoiding the annual increases on utility transmission and distribution costs that rise faster than inflation every year.

 For many utility customers, it’s easy to assume that electricity costs have remained relatively flat for years — but the total number on your bill doesn’t tell the whole story.
 In fact, the transmission and distribution portion of utility rates has risen dramatically over the last 10 years while the energy (or commodity) portion has fallen steadily due to the decline in natural gas prices.